tremor-rs/tremor-runtime/README.md

 ### Test data

 The test data is read from the `demo/data.json.xz` file.
 This file needs to contain 1 event (in this case a valid JSON object) per line and be compressed with `xz`.
-Changing this document requires re-running `make demo-containers`!
+Changing this document requires re-running `make demo-images`!

 ### Elastic demo